VynOpenSource/HeightDetection/README.md

 ##### Step6: To train again, after downloading dataset:

-- Run "make train" and your new models will be saved in modelNew directory.
+- Run "make train2" and your new model2 will be saved in modelNew directory.
+- Run "make train3" and your neew model3 will be saved in modelNew directory.

 ## Accuracy